SaifuddinSaifee/GithubWorkshop/README.md

 To use the features of Git, we initialize a repository using the `git init` command.
 There are two simple methods to do so:

-1. We create a new repository, and we create an empty folder that already has a .git sub-folder in it.
+- **Method 1**: We create a new repository, and we create an empty folder that already has a .git sub-folder in it.

     ```bash
     git init LearnGit